 #3: Too little filtration

-Filters need to run all the time, if shut off at night, the good bacteria will starve fore oxygen and your filter will not work very well.
+Filters need to run all the time.
+If they are shut off at night, the good bacteria will starve for oxygen and your filter's performance will suffer.
 The bacterial aspect of your filter is the most important part.
-Most experienced keepers will even pull out the activated carbon bag in order to put more ceramic (bio media) rings into the filter.
-Some of our filters utilize giant 5 gallon buckets of nothing but biomedia and don't need a complete water change for years.
+Most experienced keepers will even pull out the activated carbon bag that is often included with filters in order to put more ceramic (bio media) rings into the filter.
+Some of our filters utilize giant 5 gallon buckets of nothing but bio media and don't need a complete water change for years.

 #4: Too much cleaning

 Yes, you can make your life difficult by cleaning too much.
 The turtle digestive system is less than high efficiency and turtle poo is still breaking down when it hits the water.
 This is a good thing!
-Your filter's primary function is to collect this bacteria ridden poo get it stuck in the ceramic pieces (colonizing it with bacteria) All this bacteria eats up the poo until it is mere chemical bi-product (nitrate and nitrite) which is scrubbed by the rest of the filter.
+Your filter's primary function is to collect the poo, which then gets stuck in the ceramic pieces, colonizing it with good bacteria.
+All this bacteria eats up the poo until it is merely a chemical bi-product (nitrate and nitrite) which is scrubbed away by the rest of the filter.
 This reaction is happening throughout the tank as well.
-Whenever starting up a new filter it is utmost important not to over clean for the first 4 to 6 weeks.
-No full water changes should occur, if things are getting cloudy or there is a smell a partial (maybe a half change) is all that should occur.
-If you keep everything to sterile conditions, your filter will never get up to speed.
+Whenever starting up a new filter it is of the utmost importance not to over-clean for the first 4 to 6 weeks.
+No full water changes should occur.
+If things are getting cloudy, or there is a smell, a partial (50%) water change is all that should occur.
+If you keep your conditions too sterile, your filter will never get up to speed.

-When cleaning a filter, never, never use bleach or any cleaning chemical.
-Never use boiling water or even hot water.
-You should think of filter cleaning as more like rinsing, If there is good flow leaving the filter it does not need cleaning at all.
+When cleaning a filter, NEVER use bleach, cleaning chemicals, or boiling water (even avoid hot water).
+You should think of filter cleaning as more like rinsing.
+If there is good flow leaving the filter it does not need cleaning at all.
 A light touch goes a long way.
-Even the most expensive filter out there won't work properly if over cleaned.
+Even the most expensive filter out there won't work properly if over-cleaned.